PaulieRocks/RobotFramework_LeanFT/README.md

 https://www.jetbrains.com/idea/download/other.html

-Step 5: Navigate to <UFT Home>\HPE\Unified Functional Testing\IDE\IntelliJ\plugins and copy leanFT folder aste it inside the unzipped IntelliJ folder<IntelliJ Home>\plugins (Sometimes this folder would be created under ‘Users’) In most cases, the below navigation would work as these are standard home folders:
+Step 5: Navigate to <UFT Home>\HPE\Unified Functional Testing\IDE\IntelliJ\plugins and copy leanFT folder Paste it inside the unzipped IntelliJ folder<IntelliJ Home>\plugins (Sometimes this folder would be created under ‘Users’)

+In most cases, the below navigation would work as these are standard home folders:
-Navigate to C:\Program Files (x86)\HPE\Unified Functional Testing\IDE\IntelliJ\plugins—and copy leanFT folder Paste it inside the unzipped IntelliJ folder C:\Program Files\JetBrains\IntelliJ IDEA Community Edition\plugins (Sometimes this folder would be created under ‘Users’)
+Navigate to C:\Program Files (x86)\HPE\Unified Functional Testing\IDE\IntelliJ\plugins—and copy leanFT folder

+Paste it inside the unzipped IntelliJ folder C:\Program Files\JetBrains\IntelliJ IDEA Community Edition\plugins (Sometimes this folder would be created under ‘Users’)

 Step 6: